 Paladin is one of those classes that were always in the middle in the wild format.
 One might call them the jack of all trades class.
 The have all types of decks: control, combo, aggro, tempo and midrange, but only one of them, secret paladin, is a tier 1 deck.
 The rest is just tier 2 or tier 3 but even that is ok.
 Jack of all trades, master of one, in this case 😛

-Righteous Defender is my top card from the Knights of the Frozen Throne expansion, at least for standard.
+Righteous Protector is my top card from the Knights of the Frozen Throne expansion, at least for standard.
 It is a far superior version of Argent Squire that finds a home in every paladin deck because you just want to have this card either for the purpose of stopping early aggro or for the purpose of being the early aggressor.
 I did listen to some streamers and pro players talk about this card as being not so good in aggro but great in control and I honestly disagree.
 Would you put Argent Squire in your aggro paladin deck?
 You would?
-Great, then there is absolutely no reason why you wouldn’t want to put Righteous Defender in it as well or instead because it is simply a better version of the card.
+Great, then there is absolutely no reason why you wouldn’t want to put Righteous Protector in it as well or instead because it is simply a better version of the card.

 I’ve been playing with this card a lot and I see some potential for an aggressive divine shield paladin deck.
-You have Righteous Defender and Argent Squire as your divine shield 1 drop minions, Shielded Minibot and Annoy-o-Tron for your 2 drops, Wickerflame Burnbristle and Argent Horserider for your 3 drops and Corpsetaker for your 4 drop.
+You have Righteous Protector and Argent Squire as your divine shield 1 drop minions, Shielded Minibot and Annoy-o-Tron for your 2 drops, Wickerflame Burnbristle and Argent Horserider for your 3 drops and Corpsetaker for your 4 drop.
 Wow, that is a lot of divine shield minions and, more than that, you’ve actually got a taunter in every minion slot from 1 to 4!
 I mean, it might not be something to write home about but it might be a deck worth checking out!

 Winter is here, b0ys, and it has brought a very powerful minion along with it.
 Corpsetaker is an amazing neutral 4 drop which had instantly found a home in various paladin decks in the standard format.
 But what about wild?
 Is it any good in wild?
 Well, yes, it is and there are two classes that can take full advantage of this card; paladin and shaman.